maxhu08/blog.maxhu.dev/content/posts/suckless/dwm.md

 - You can also use `SUPER+Tab` to toggle between two tags kind of like using alt tab in windows.

+- I also have it so that I can change focus between monitors by using `SUPER+,` & `SUPER+.` to move up and down the monitor number.
+I can also use `SUPER+SHIFT+,` & `SUPER+SHIFT+.` to move a window to a different monitor.
+This is built right into dwm which is very convenient.

 - I set it so that `SUPER+ALT` + num keys changes the layout type like `SUPER+ALT+1` is tilling mode and `SUPER+ALT+2` is floating.
 I have layouts like centered master, dwindle, spiral, grid and more in case I want to use